f0rmat1k/y-control/README.md

 y-control
 =========

-Base block for any other controls, e.g. input, checkbox, select and etc.
+Base block for any others controls, e.g. input, checkbox, select and etc.